No power—no trams either: Kyiv has suspended electric transit on the right bank due to Russian attacks

 This was reported by the Kyiv City State Administration, according to "Komersant Ukrainian".

-How transport is operating now
+How transportation is operating now

 When will trams and trolleybuses return?